grvcTeam/mbzirc2020/README.md

-# mbzirc2020
+# catkin_mbzirc2020

-Code for the MBZIRC competition in 2020
+Catkin repository to store ROS packages in the MBZIRC2020 architecture

+NOTE: this is the parent src folder in a typical catkin structure